 It’s easy to write lofty goals for the new year, but if you don’t have the steps it takes to achieve them, you may fall flat.
 For example, if your goal is to lose 50 pounds over the year, write down what you’re going to do to get there each day.
 Can you commit to 15 minutes of exercise per day to start and then increase it every few weeks?
 How about crowding in healthy items and swapping out some unhealthy items each week, to make manageable, lasting changes.
 This takes away the overwhelm and helps you stay committed as you see results at each checkpoint.

 If you really want to succeed, tell your friends and family about your resolutions.
 Who knows, you may even find someone with a similar goal who wants to be your buddy, like in point 2 above.
 It’s so much more fun when you have support along for the journey.

 My goal for the new year is to get more organized.
 I never seem to ‘have enough time’ to keep my papers and things organized.
 I know this is an excuse, as there is always time for things that are a priority.
 For this month, I’m committing to 5 minutes per day to organize something in my life.
-Anyone else have this goal for 2019?
+Anyone else have this goal for the new year?
 I’d love to have a buddy!

 What are you excited about in the new year?
 Hit reply and let me know, I’d love to hear from you.

 Sorry, the comment form is closed at this time.